retrostyle/sandbox/README.md

 The reports can be find under

 - `target/site/cobertura/index.html`

+#####Maven Checkstyle Plugin

+For the Checkstyle analysis with maven it is recomanndet to use the _maven-site-plugin_.
+It is a powerfull documentation for the whole project.

+- `mvn site`

 ###Gradle
 To use the gradle build tool to the root directory of sandbox and run following command to build a jar.